 The museum consulted with Indigenous groups and individuals from the region, such as the Inuit, to weave their perspectives throughout the gallery.
 Some of the highlights include: the Northern Voices Gallery, a rotating special exhibition space curated by Northerners; a multimedia installation called Beyond Ice, a co-creation with the National Film Board of Canada, which features projections of Inuit art onto real blocks of ice that visitors can touch; and a giant mural designed by an Inuk artist which colourfully presents key aspects of Inuit culture.

-Indigenous Experiences brings Indigenous history and culture to life through engaging and authentic programming.
-From July to early September, visitors can get to know Canada’s First Nations through traditional music and dance performances, storytelling, as well as displays and crafts.
+Indigenous Experiences (formerly Aboriginal Experiences) brings Indigenous history and culture to life through engaging and authentic programming.
+From May through October, visitors can get to know Canada’s First Nations through traditional music and dance performances, storytelling, as well as displays and crafts.
 Programming takes place in a covered area outdoors on the shores of the Ottawa River directly below the Canadian Museum of History, across from Parliament Hill.
-Tickets are available at the Museum for multiple performances each day.

 Omega Park is known for its year-round Canadian wildlife safaris and fun activities, but it also highlights Canadian Indigenous culture.
 Walk along the First Nations trail to experience the history of the area’s First Nations through totem poles, sculptures and traditional structures.
 You can also feed fish in the lake and picnic amongst nature.
 Bring some carrots to feed the friendly deer!